autumn-mck/site-astro/src/content/markdownPosts/blog/2025/an-old-puzzle/index.md

 </center>

-Viewing the source, there's already a couple of noticable things:
+Viewing the source, there's already a couple of noticeable things:

 - There's almost no actual HTML to the page, essentially only a html tag and a script tag - no input field asking for the password
 - A function not seemingly defined anywhere (`hp_d01`) is being called
 - The script tags have a `LANGUAGE="JavaScript"` attribute, depricated in HTML 4.01 in 1999
 - All the javascript is obfuscated

-Interestingly, none of the "javascript deobfuscators" that I found quickly online seem to have any idea what to do with it.
+Interestingly, none of the "javascript deobfuscators" that I found online seem to have any idea what to do with it.
 Good news for us - that means we have the fun of figuring it out for ourselves!

 While we could use "Inspect" to view the state of the DOM after the javascript has run, but it's possible it could rewrite the DOM multiple times to hide something from it, so to make sure we should decode it ourselves.
 Running `console.log(unescape("%3C%53%43..."))` we get: